polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 belongs to as a structured lambda object.
 As a general rule of thumb though, you'd not want to secure your endpoints using the above slots, but rather the _verify_ slot above, to avoid having errors in your code resulting in that an unauthorized user gains access to invoke an endpoint he should not be allowed to invoke.

+The **[auth.ticket.get]** slot will also return any custom claims you have associated with your JWT token as it was created.

 ## Project website